Presidency of Bill Clinton: 1992 election

 On election day, Clinton won 43% of the popular vote and a wide majority in the Electoral College.
 Bush won 37.4% of the popular vote, while Perot took 18.9%, the strongest showing by a third party or independent presidential candidate since the 1912 election.
 Later studies showed that Perot drew his voters roughly equally from Clinton and Bush.
 Clinton's victory included a sweep of the Northeastern United States, and he also won several states in the Midwest, the West, and the South.
 By far voters' disappointment with the economy was the major favor in voting against the incumbent, with abortion a lesser factor.
-In the concurrent congressional elections, Democrats retained control of both houses of Congress.
+In the concurrent congressional elections, Democrats secured a government trifecta after retaining their majorities in the House of Representatives and the Senate, and Speaker of the House Tom Foley and Senate Majority Leader George J. Mitchell both remained in their posts.
+Republicans Robert H. Michel and Bob Dole continued to serve as House Minority Leader and Senate Minority Leader, respectively.

 Clinton used his inaugural address to deal with his uncertain mandate from the voters and lack of national experience.
 He drew heavily upon his lifelong study of the Protestant Bible, his education at Catholic Georgetown University, and the inaugural addresses of Ronald Reagan, Richard Nixon, John Kennedy, Jimmy Carter, and Woodrow Wilson.